-August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 12/31/2023
+August 1987, revised 05/92,02/95,03/96,12/98,11/01 OMB Clearance No.: 0970-0075 Expiration Date: 12/31/2024

 Section 2 - Heating Assistance

 Eligibility, 2605(b)(2) - Assurance 2

 2.1 Designate the income eligibility threshold used for the heating co omponent:

 Add Household size Eligibility Guideline Eligibility Threshold

 1 All Household Sizes State Median Income 60.00%

-2.2 Do you have EATING ASSIT additional eligibility requirements for H ANCE?
-C Yes € No
+2.2 Do you have HEATING ASSI additional eligibility requirements for TANCE?
+O Yes € No

-2.3 Check the ap propriate boxes below and describe the p olicies for each.
+2.3 Check the ap propriate boxes below and describe the p oolicies for each.

-Do you require a n Assets test ?
+Do you require a in Assets test?
 C Yes ⊙ No

 Do you have add itional/differing eligibility policies for:

 Renters?
-O Yes ⊙ No
+C Yes ⊙ No

 Renters Li ving in subsidized housing?
 C Yes ⊙ No

-Renters wi th utilities included in the rent ?
-C Yes ⊙ No
+Renters wi th utilities included in the rent?
+Oyes ⊙ {No}

 Do you give prio rity in eligibility to:

-Elderly?
-Yes O {No}
+Elderly? ⊙ Yes C {No}

-Disabled? ⊙ Yes C {No}
+Disabled? • Yes C {No}

-Young chil dren?
-Yes C {No}
+Young chil dren? • Yes O {No}

-Household s with high energy burdens ? • Yes O {No}
+Household s with high energy burdens? • Yes O {No}

 Other?
 C Yes ⊙ No

-emergenci A es. to hous viders assign points and priority may be given to
+Ba threatenin Ad g emergencies. e persons 60 years or older, persons 5 years or y

-Determination of f Benefits 2605(b)(5) - Assurance 5, 2605(c)(1)(B)
+Determination of f Benefits 2605(b)(5) - Assurance 5, 2605 (c)(1)(B)

-2.4 Describe how you prioritize the provision of heating as ssistance t ovulnerable populations,e.g., benefit amount s, early application periods, etc.
+2.4 Describe how you prioritize the provision of heating a ssistance t ovulnerable populations, e.g., benefit amoun ts, early application periods, etc.

 Ba emergenci Service Pro oviders assign points and priority may be given to households with life-threatening

 Additional points are provided to households that include persons 60 years or older, persons five years or younger, and disabled persons.

 2.5 Check the variables you use to determine your benefit levels.
 (Check all that apply):

 ☑ Income

 Family (household) size

 ✓ Home energy cost or need:

 ✓ Fuel type

 ✓ Clin nate/region

 Indi vidual bill

 Dwelling type

+Energy burden (% of income sp ent on home energy)

+Energy need 5

-Energy burden (% of income spent on home energy) Energy need Other - Describe: Other - Describe: CSD conducts an "Individual Utility Company Rate Survey" each year.
-In the survey, utility companies report their residential rates, by c ounty, for gas and electricity.
+Other - Describe: Other - Describe:

+CSD conducts an "Individual Utility Company Rate Survey" each year.
+In the survey, utility companies report their residential rates, by county, for gas and electricity.
 CSD uses this information to establish average utility costs for each county.
 These costs are factored into the heating and cooling benefit formula to determine LIHEAP benefit levels.
 For WPO, the benefit formulas created by CSD are based on county heating degree days.
 The wood benefits consist of 1 - 3 cords of wood or equivalent.
 The liquid fuel benefits are also based on the average gas usage and price in California, and they are then modeled on the electricity and gas benefit formulas.
 The maximum benefit is \$1,000, to which a \$500 maximum supplemental benefit can be added if deemed necessary for the vendor to deliver WPO services to the customer.

-Benefit Levels, 2605(b)(5) - Assurance 5, 2 2605(c)(1)(B) 2.6 Describe estimated benefit levels for the ne fiscal year for which this I plan applies Minimum Benefit \$94 Maximum Benefit \$1,500 2.7 Do you provide in-kind (e.g., blankets, space heaters) and/or other forms of benefits?
-O Yes If yes, describe.
-If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.
+Benefit Levels, 2605(b)(5) - Assurance 5, 260 05(c)(1)(B)

+2.6 Describe estimated benefit levels for the fiscal year for which this plan applies

+Minimum Benefit \$94 Maximum Benefit \$1,500

+2.7 Do you provide in-kind (e.g., blankets, space heaters) and/or other forms of benefits?
+O Yes O No

+If yes, describe.

+If yes, describe.

+If yes, describe.